Cost drivers identified to support investment in new nuclear power and its role in the UK’s future, low carbon energy

-Global nuclear power has prevented an average of 1.84 million air pollution-related deaths and 64 gigatonnes of CO2-equivalent (GtCO2-eq) greenhouse gas (GHG) emissions that would have resulted from fossil fuel burning.
+Global nuclear power has prevented an average of 1.84million air pollution-related deaths and 64 gigatonnes of CO2-equivalent greenhouse gas emissions that would have resulted from burning fossil fuels.

 Find out how small, advanced nuclear reactors be used to achieve a relatively cost-effective deep decarbonization of district heating, electricity, and transport fuels in a city of 1.5 million inhabitants.